TRAINING

 Email questions to telehealthrocks@kumc.edu

-Matthew Desmond webinar past resources page.
+All slides and recordings are shared on the Matthew Desmond webinar past resources page.
 NOTE: The session recording will only be accessible for 2 weeks after the webinar.